kartikk221/cached-lookup/README.md

 </div>

 ## Motivation
 This package aims to simplify the task of implementing a short-lived caching system for an endpoint which may be calling another third party API under the hood with a usage/rate limit.
-This package can also help to alleviate pressure when consuming data from databases by implementing a short lived cache that does not scale relative to incoming requests.
-This package also implements an underlying promise queue for lookup calls thus only one expensive API call is made when multiple consumption requests are made while cache has expired.
+This package can also help to alleviate pressure when consuming data from databases or I/O network operations by implementing a short lived cache that does not scale relative to incoming requests.

 ## Features
 - Simple-to-use API
 - Asynchronous By Nature
 - Extremely Lightweight
+- Customizable Cache Lifetime

 ## Installation
 CachedLookup can be installed using node package manager (`npm`)